Why Is It So Hard to Prevent a Wangiri 2.0 Fraud Attack?

-Therefore, the callback rates in Wangiri 2.0 are much higher than in the original scheme.
-The scammers don't need to generate as much voice traffic and can spread the traffic out, allowing them to stay under the radar of traditional anti-fraud systems that analyze patterns.
+Therefore, the callback rates with Wangiri 2.0 fraud are much higher than in the original scheme.
+The scammers don't need to generate as much voice traffic and can spread the traffic out, allowing them to remain under the radar of traditional anti-fraud systems that analyze patterns.
+This makes it difficult to detect and stop a Wangiri 2.0 fraud attack.

 Furthermore, due to the scope of their activity, it usually takes longer for companies to notice the unusual charges and take action.

-The challenge is compounded by the fact that many companies outsource customer service to call centers, that don't typically have sophisticated fraud management systems.
-The companies are often unable to identify the contacts on the bot-filled forms as fraudulent, and instead associate them with poor sales conversion.
+This challenge is compounded by the fact that many companies outsource customer service to call centers that don't typically have sophisticated fraud management systems.
+These companies are often unable to identify the contacts on the bot-filled forms as fraudulent and instead attribute them to poor sales conversion.